This article is now out of date and the HVD version of the Webex App can operate without CUCM registration.

 Cisco released the Webex Meetings Virtual Desktop App specifically tailored for the virtual desktop environment in April of 2019.
 It isn’t necessarily new as it is built on the Virtualization Experience Media Engine (VXME) that was originally developed for Jabber.
 [Good read from Citrix on VXME here]

-There’s been limited attention drawn to the feature and it still requires Cisco TAC (as of June 2019) involvement to enable for your site.
+There’s been limited attention drawn to the feature and you’ll want to ping TAC to enable the feature before you proceed to test.
 We suspect Cisco is wanting to keep a close eye on the performance and any issues.
 Second, it is not a simple “turn it on” and forget it feature.

 How it works in plain English